 We have compiled a list of frequently asked questions below.
-This information is constantly being revised in line with government guidance and may be subject to change before your visit.
+This information is revised in line with government guidance and may be subject to change before your visit.
 Read and download our visit with confidence guide for more information.

 Frequently Asked Questions